justinkoh/CircuitSimulator/README.md

 𝑣𝐶𝐴𝑃(𝑡) =∫𝑖(𝑡)𝐶𝑑𝑡
 ```
 ### Construct and solve the conductance matrix
-You have seen how nodal analysis can be performed by writing an equation for each node that
+We see how nodal analysis can be performed by writing an equation for each node that
 satisfies Kirchoff’s current law, then solving these equations simultaneously to find the unknown
 node voltages.
 Such systems of linear equations can be solved systematically by writing them in
 matrix form and solving for the vector of unknowns.